-Here you will find helpful information and resources, including:
+Here you will find helpful information and resources for hospice caregivers and patients, including:

 Did you know that while 90 percent of people say that talking about end-of-life care is important, only 27 percent of people do?1 Although it can be difficult to think about the care you would want if you weren’t able to make your own medical decisions, having a plan in place is one of the most important ways to protect your rights and to ensure your wishes are respected.